richbl/distributed-motion-surveillance/INSTALL.md

 #### Server Installation
 The server component of **DMS**, MotionServer, is centrally responsible for the logic of enabling/disabling the video surveillance system (determining when to start/stop the [Motion](https://motion-project.github.io/)  software package on each client endpoint).
 Note, however, that MotionServer does not have any direct dependencies on the [Motion](https://motion-project.github.io/) sofware program.

- 1. Download the repository zip file from the [DMS repository](https://github.com/richbl/distributed-motion-surveillance) and unzip into a temporary folder.
+ 1. Download the repository zip file from the [DMS repository](https://github.com/richbl/distributed-motion-surveillance) and unzip into a temporary folder

- 3. Optionally, delete non-essential top-level files, as well as the `motion_client`, and `motion_mail` components (as these components are unused on the server), but preserve these component folders: `lib` and `motion_server`.
+ 2. Optionally, delete non-essential top-level files, as well as the `motion_client`, and `motion_mail` components (as these components are unused on the server), but preserve these component folders: `lib` and `motion_server`

 	> The top-level informational files (*e.g.*, `README.MD`, `INSTALL.MD`, *etc.*) are not required to properly configure and run **DMS**.
 They may be safely deleted.